 I Built My “Successful Writer” Facade To Fill The Void.

-I couldn’t entirely blame myself for desiring to be accepted and to belong in a group of people or a community.
+I couldn’t entirely blame myself for desiring to be accepted and to belong to a group of people or a community.
 Perhaps, it was my longing to be connected with someone other than my family and husband through shared interests.

 I grew up without close friends.
 You know, a certain group of people will ask you how you are or will check on you years after graduation.
-At least, specific people who will want to hang out with me as a friend.
+At least, specific people will want to hang out with me as a friend.

 If it’s something you take for granted, think about it again.
 It’s not easy for me to make friends and maintain friendships for a long time.
 And even when they show sincerity, I developed an unhealthy habit of suspecting every person I meet with hidden motives towards me.